johannesgiorgis/.dotfiles/macos/readme.md

-# Homebrew Installation
+# MacOS - Homebrew Installation

 This directory deals with installing [Homebrew] and the packages that are installed via Homebrew and Homebrew Cask.
+Homebrew is used soley on Mac OS.

 ## Regular Brew